 2. DIY Natural Cleaners

-Chemical cleaners, while good at “sterilizing” things, are also bigtime pollutants in our seas and waterways.
-Plus, though they may kill germs, it’s probably worth asking ourselves what damage they are doing to us, as biological creatures.
+Chemical cleaners, while good at “sterilizing” things, are also big-time pollutants in our seas and waterways.
+Plus, though they may kill germs, it’s probably worth asking ourselves what damage they are doing to us as biological creatures.
 Making all-natural, biodegradable cleaning products is easy and less expensive.
 It just makes sense.
 And, if that doesn’t work, there are now a slew of cleaner cleaning products at every major supermarket.

 3. Low-Flow Fixtures

 Freshwater makes up only a tiny percentage of the water on Earth, and of that tiny percentage, much of it isn’t available to us or has been polluted.
-In other words, it’s crucial that we protect this resource.
+In other words, we must protect this resource.
 Efficient toilets, showerheads, and faucets are all available now, and they drastically reduce the amount of water we use.
 There are also many other things — like the old “turn the water off while brushing your teeth” adage — we can do that take little effort and helps us waste less water.